blockchain-art/measure_store_r/README.md

 ## Help
-To view the help pages of `MeasureStoreR` library:
+To view the help pages:
 ```
 help(package="MeasureStoreR")
 ```